Embraer 190, Brazil

 CDB Leasing Company ordered 30 Embraer 190 jets in 2011.
-The first aircraft was delivered in August 2011 and the second is scheduled for the end of 2011.
-TRIP Linhas Aereas awarded a $172m contract to Embraer on 1 March 2011 to supply four Embraer 190 jets which will be configured to a single 110-seat class.
+The first aircraft was delivered in August 2011.
+TRIP Linhas Aereas awarded a $172m contract to Embraer on 1 March 2011 to supply four Embraer 190 jets configured to a single 110-seat class.

 Kazakhstan-based Air Astana placed an order for two Embraer 190 jets in June 2011 with an option for another two.
-Deliveries are scheduled to begin in early 2012.
 Kenya Airways placed an order for ten aircraft in August 2011 with an option to buy 16 additional aircraft.
-Deliveries are expected to begin in third quarter of 2012.

 Embraer 190 design